Constitution of InternetNZ

 7.3 No person shall hold concurrently more than one Office of the Society.

-7.5 No person shall be eligible to be elected to a particular Office for more than two consecutive terms.
+7.4 Subject to clause 6.9, no person shall be eligible to be elected as President or Vice President (as the case may be) for more than two consecutive terms.

-7.6 Any elected Member of Council who is elected as an Officer shall be deemed to have automatically resigned as an elected member of Council.
+7.5 Any Elected Council Member elected as an Officer shall be deemed to have automatically resigned as an Elected Council Member.

-7.8 The Council shall from time to time appoint a Returning Officer, whose main role is to conduct Society elections and to perform the duties set out in this Constitution, as well as related duties established by the Council.
+7.7 The Council shall from time to time appoint a Returning Officer, whose main role is to conduct Society elections and to perform the duties set out in this Constitution, as well as related duties established by the Council.
 The Returning Officer will ordinarily be a member of staff, but can be a member of the Society.
+The Council can replace the Returning Officer at any time at the Council's discretion.

 8. COMMUNICATION WITH MEMBERS